SimplrJS/simplr-loaders/README.md

 # simplr-loaders
-React css loaders with no prerequisite style loading.
+React CSS loaders with no prerequisites for required styles loading.

 # Get started